logansailer/ecommerce-site/README.md

 ## Key Features:
 * Frontend: React for a responsive and dynamic user interface, integrated with Toastify for notifications.
 * Backend: Node.js and Express for API handling and server-side logic.
-* Authentication: Firebase for secure user authentication.
+* Authentication: Firebase for convenient user authentication.
 * Payments: Stripe integration for secure transactions.

 see a [desktop demo](https://youtu.be/dST1HoZLx7o) 👈